 “Oh, for sure!”
 Harry replied.
 “Big time!”

 I appreciated the clarification, because I occasionally get questions about Harry based on his look.
 If wearing a dress, some people ask if she’s trans, to which I reply that my son identifies as queer.
 Or, if Harry’s wearing earrings with a sweater and leggings, I get asked if he’s in drag.
 So now I can explain that drag for Harry means false eyelashes, glitter and at least a pound of makeup.

 The truth is, some days Harry feels more feminine, so his gender expression just reflects how she feels on any given day or time of day.

 I remember asking Harry myself in 2005 where drag queen fit it in with transvestite and transsexual.
-(Transgender wasn’t as commonly used at the time.)
+(Transgender wasn’t a common term at the time.)
 It was the summer before Harry’s sophomore year in high school.
 He was fifteen and a Rocky Horror Picture Show devotee who went to every midnight showing at the Oriental Theatre in Milwaukee dressed in wildly extravagant outfits.

 Before answering me, Harry glanced over and smiled at his friend Alex who had stopped by the house.